East Cobb Park Rules and Regulations

-- In order to reserve the Outdoor Classroom, you must contact Rusty Simpson @ 770-528-8840.
+- In order to reserve the Outdoor Classroom, you must contact Charlie Monroe @ 770-528-8840.
 While parks are exempt from noise ordinances, we strive to be good neighbors to the communities in which we are located.
 Please assure that all music and other noise are kept to a minimal level.

 - All organized team activities that could damage the lawns are restricted.

 - No glass containers are allowed in the park.